helix-int/helix-int/cms/careers/tsm-spectrum-protect-specialist.md

 Please email CV and supporting materials to our HR Manager Ms. Huong at: [HNguyen@Helix-Int.com](mailto:HNguyen@Helix-Int.com)

-Or via the application button below:
+Or via the application form below: